TalissonJunior/UML-CREATOR/README.md

         // Do something with uml
     });

+    // Listen to link changes
+    umlCreator.on('change:link', function(source, target) {
+        // Do something with source and target
+    });

     // Listen to property and method changes umlCreator.on(['change:property', 'change:method'], function(uml) {
         // Do something with uml